-Greenmantle Forest Inc. (GFI) is a small, professional forest management company that formed in 1997 and was granted the Sustainable Forest License (SFL) for the Lakehead Forest by the Ontario Ministry of Natural Resources and Forestry (MNRF) in 1998.
+Greenmantle Forest Inc. (GFI) is a small, professional forest management company that formed in 1997 and was granted the Sustainable Forest Licence (SFL) for the Lakehead Forest by the Ontario Ministry of Natural Resources and Forestry (MNRF) in 1998.

 It is GFI’s responsibility to sustainably manage the Crown forested land on the Lakehead Forest on behalf of the MNRF and public of Ontario.